 Students who previously attended an accredited post-secondary institution recognized by the U.S. Department of Education may be granted transfer credit, at the sole discretion of Penn Commercial.
 Courses taken at the previous institution must be determined to be sufficiently equivalent to courses offered at Penn Commercial taking into account such factors as course content, grades, accreditation, and licensing.
 In addition, Penn Commercial must determine that those courses are applicable to a student's program of study at Penn Commercial.
+Currently, there is no institution that Penn Commercial will not accept transfer of credits from.

 Only courses in which the student earned a grade of "C" or better and which were completed within the last five years will be considered for transfer.
 Courses with "P" for Pass or "S" for Satisfactory will only be considered if the official transcript is accompanied by a statement from the school that issued a "P" or "S" explaining that the course is equivalent to a "C" or better.
 The courses that are approved as transfer credits will show a grade of "T" on the Penn Commercial transcript.
 Students may transfer in up to 75% of program requirements.
 With the exception of Cosmetology, Esthetics, and Practical Nursing, all transfer of credits requests must be submitted to the Director of Education no later than two weeks after the start date of the student's first quarter (unless there are extenuating circumstances).
 Transfer credits are not calculated in the students GPA.